When the temperature drops, a flask or thermal cup is a worthwhile investment, as you can keep a drink or soup hot while out and about.

-We put 22 popular products through their paces to find the ones you should consider.
-For more, visit our review section and find over 200 practical buyer's guides offering unbiased advice on what equipment is worth investing in.
+We put popular products through their paces to find the ones you should consider.
+For more, visit our reviews section and find over 400 practical buyer’s guides offering unbiased advice on what equipment is worth investing in, including the best lunchboxes and best reusable coffee cups.

 Best overall flask